gilles-20/Functional_annotation_limnospira_proteome/README.md

-Applying DeepFRI and MdeepFRI to functionally annotate proteins of Limnospira Indica Use semantic similarty measures to compare the predicted annotations from these tools with the annotations from Uniprot Selecting the best tool using Wilcoxon-Signed Rank test
+Applying DeepFRI and MdeepFRI to functionally annotate proteins of Limnospira Indica

+Use semantic similarity measures to compare the predicted annotations from these tools with the annotations from Uniprot

+Selecting the best tool using the Wilcoxon-Signed Rank test